Buying and Selling SaaS: Evaluating Deals Beyond the Dollars

 Get up-to-date with any regulatory issues that may impact the sale

-You might laugh at this one, but it’s a reputation killer, so we’re gonna cover it.
-If you’re raising funds to buy a business, make sure any founder you’re talking to knows that your offer comes with that contingency.
+You might laugh at this one, but it can be a reputation killer.
+If you’re raising funds to buy a business, make sure any Founder you’re talking to knows that your offer comes with that contingency.

 They may not want to invest their own time and money doing due diligence with you if you don’t have the funds, and that’s fair.
 However, being up front and transparent about your funding will increase the chance your potential seller is willing to work with you, rather than moving on to the next prospect who has cash-in-hand once you spring the situation on them as a surprise.